michaelacook/fullstackjs-notes/callback-functions.md

 ## Anonymous functions
 * A function without a name
+* Passing anonymous functions as callbacks is commonly done and is a more explicit way of writing callbacks
 * Usually an anonymous function is supplied as an expression passed to another function as a callback
 * E.g: